dhiltonp/pop/docs/source/book/problem.rst

 ===============

-Software engineering started in a theoretical space as the first computers were developed with the primary purpose of executing math, breaking and creating codes and encryption.
+Software engineering started in a theoretical space as the first computers were developed with the primary purpose of executing math; breaking and creating codes and encryption.
 As time moved on databases became a critical component of computing, storing and crunching datasets became the territory of large organizations.

 This time period saw computers move from rooms of vacuum tubes into mainframes.
 Applications were all driven on command line interfaces and written in procedural and functional code.
-Languages that were close to the system and designed for math dominated software engineering.
+Languages were close to the system and designed for math dominated software engineering.
 Some of the largest and most complex endeavors were Operating Systems and Databases.